Low solution rank of the matrix LASSO under RIP with consequences for rank-constrained algorithms: Introduction and main result

+\end{theorem} The condition \eqref{eq:rankbd_cond} is qualitatively similar to what was assumed for prior error bounds on $\Mhat$ (see above).

 Note that there is some flexibility in how we choose $M_*$ and $\xi$.
 For example, if the ground truth is only \emph{approximately} low-rank, we can decompose it into an exactly low-rank matrix plus a residual and then set $M_*$ to be the low-rank matrix and subsume the residual (through $\scrA$) into $\xi$.
-Again, see \cite{Candes2011b,Negahban2011} for examples of this in error analysis.
+Again, see \cite{Candes2011b,Negahban2011} for examples of this type of analysis.

 To illustrate our result further, we compare it to another noisy matrix recovery problem that we understand well: the low-rank matrix \emph{denoising} problem, where the measurement operator $\scrA$ is the identity, and we observe $Y = M_* + \Xi$ for some noise matrix $\Xi \in \Mspace$.
 The nuclear-norm--penalized problem \eqref{eq:opt_orig} then becomes